objektwerks/walker/README.md

 Model
 -----
->A session represents a workout, requiring the user to **replicate** data across sessions.
+>A session represents a walk.
 * Account 1 ---> * Walker
 * Walker 1 ---> * Session